Cicadas Lifespan: How Long Do Cicadas Live?

 How Long Do Cicadas Live? infographic

-Cicadas typically have an average lifespan of 10-20 years.
+Cicadas typically have an average lifespan of 10 to 20 years.

 How Long Do Cicadas Live?

-Cicadas live an average of 10-20 years total, with very little of their life spent above ground.
-After spending sometimes more than a decade underground, some cicadas live a brief time above ground that measures in weeks.
-While this amount of time differs from species to species of cicada, most cicadas spend their entire lives beneath the earth’s surface.
+Some types of cicadas live an average of 10 to 20 years in total, with very little of their life spent above ground.
+After spending sometimes more than a decade underground, some cicadas live only a few weeks above ground.
+While this amount of time differs from species to species of cicada, most cicadas spend the majority of their lives beneath the earth’s surface.

-There are almost 200 different varieties of cicadas.
-These different varieties have different lifespans or time spent above ground.
-However, many cicadas life span is well over ten years, emerging annually.
+There are around 3,000 species of cicadas.
+These different species have varying lifespans and spend different amounts of time above ground.
+However, some cicadas have a lifespan of well over ten years.

-Some cicadas only appear every 17 years, and only in the twilight years of their lives.
+Some cicadas, known as periodical cicadas, only emerge every 17 years, spending most of their lives underground as nymphs before emerging as adults for a few weeks.
 They enjoy long and full life cycles beneath the earth’s surface, laying eggs and preparing to emerge whenever the time is right.

 While 17 years seems like a long time, this is only the lifespan of one specific type of cicada.
-Many appear yearly and live their lives for only a summer season.
-While this life may be brief, it is an exciting time, especially hearing so many cicadas calling on a hot summer night!
+Many appear yearly, have a much shorter lifespan, and live their lives above ground for only a summer season.
+While this life may be brief, it is an exciting time, especially hearing so many cicadas calling on a hot summer night.

 Speaking of time, let’s discuss the average cicada life cycle now, and the time that they spend both above and below ground.